-Application Scanning performs an in-depth exploration and security assessment of your custom-built web application.
-Below we break down the process of what to expect from our scans.
+Application Scanning performs an in-depth discovery and security assessment of your custom-built web application.
+In this article we break down the process of what to expect from our scans.

-If we’re unable to reach the scan profile endpoint via HTTP/HTTPS protocols (on ports 80 and 443) due to firewall or other network issues, we will notify you that the scan failed to resolve.
-You should take a look at how to allow Detectify to access your site.
+If we’re unable to reach the Scan Profile endpoint via HTTP(S) protocol (on ports 80 and 443 b y default) due to firewall or other network issues, we will notify you that the scan failed to reach the endpoint.
+You can take a look at how to allow Detectify to access your assets.

 We explore your application on multiple levels.
 First, we gather information about the application in general such as DNS records and TLS/SSL certificates.

-Thereafter, we crawl your web application to explore various web content within the scope of your scan profile.
-The scope of the scan profile is the endpoint for which the profile was created.
+Thereafter, we crawl your web application to discover various web content within the extent of the Scan Profile endpoint.

 We gather the crawled information, and analyse the content in various ways to discover common mistakes such as invalid TLS certificates, incorrectly configured login forms, error messages and database backups.
 We also scan for malware using VirusTotal and its antivirus solutions.